MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_LAB_MANUAL.md

 2. Use jQuery to add event handlers.

-3. Use jQuery to modify an element with a particular id.
+3. Use jQuery to modify elements.

-4. Use jQuery to change a style.

-5. Client-side validation using jQuery.
+4. Client-side validation using jQuery.

-6. Run the application.
+5. Run the application.

 #### Task 1: Use npm to add jQuery